Efesto/TIL/vault/books.ddd.md

   * Internet Explorer favs stored as files but not explicitly showed as so to the user

 ## Part 2 - The Building blocks of a Model-Driven design
-###

-## NOTES

-* UML is not so bad if kept informal
-* I need to find a tool for sharing informal diagrams
-  * No registration required
-  * Easy to learn
-  * Pragmatic
-  * Kind like Etherpad for diagrams